Koenkk/zigbee2mqtt.io/docs/advanced/zigbee/04_sniff_zigbee_traffic.md

 ```

 #### Windows (and possibly Ubuntu)
-For Windows this firmware is included with [ZBOSS](http://zboss.dsr-wireless.com/downloads/index/zboss).
-Register an account and download *ZBOSS Sniffer for Windows 64-bit*.
-Included in the ZIP file is the firmware in subfolder `hw\CC2531 USB dongle\zboss_sniffer.hex`.
+For Windows this firmware is included with [ZBOSS](https://dsr-iot.com/downloads).
+Register an account and download *Zigbee sniffer package rev. 2.0*.
+Included in the ZIP file is the firmware in subfolder `zb_sniffer_bin\zb_sniffer_target\CC2531 USB dongle\zboss_sniffer.hex`.
 Please note that ZBOSS is also available for Ubuntu 64-bit.

 ### 2. Installing required tools